Coronavirus, pregnancy and your health at Royal Surrey

 Ultrasound scans and antenatal appointments

 You are welcome to bring your partner or support person with you to any of your scans during pregnancy.
-Your support person may be asked to wait in an alternative waiting area so that social distancing guidelines can be observed.
 We ask that hot drinks are not brought into the department.
 You are welcome to bring a bottled cold drink, cold water dispensers are available in the department.

 Please ensure you both wear a mask during your visit.